enov/Aurora-QA/README.md

-# Aurora-Tests
+# Aurora-QA

 [Aurora](https://github.com/enov/Aurora.git) is a kohana module to manually map models to database and expose a REST-like interface.

-This **Aurora-Tests** repository contains a test application and a unit tests suite for the Aurora module.
+This repository is a test application for Aurora and has some PHPUnit tests covering the module.

 ## Running the tests